 - Be observant.
-If the loudspeaker comes on while you're waiting for your train at track 7, gauge by the reaction of those around you whether the announcement affects you.
-If, after the babble, everyone dashes over to track 15, assume your train is no longer leaving from track 7.
+If the loudspeaker comes on while you’re waiting for your train at track 7, gauge by the reaction of those around you whether the announcement affects you.
+If, after the babble, everyone dashes over to track 15, assume your train is no longer leaving from track 7, and follow the pack.

 - Allow yourself sufficient time to navigate the station.
 Stations are generally laid out logically, with numbered tracks lined up in a row.
 But the biggest stations are so extensive they can take time to cross.
-Some large stations have entirely separate sections for local trains and long-distance trains.
-For example, Madrid's Atocha station is divided according to which kind of train it serves: cercanías (local trains) and AVE (high-speed, long-distance trains).
-A Paris train station might have some tracks devoted to Grandes Lignes ("grand lines" to other cities), and others for Transilien (local milk-run trains).
+Some large stations have entirely separate sections for local and long-distance trains.
+For example, Madrid’s Atocha station is divided into sections for cercanías (local trains) and AVE (high-speed, long-distance trains).
+A Paris train station might have some tracks devoted to Grandes Lignes (“grand lines” to other cities), and others for Transilien (local milk-run trains).
 At the Frankfurt airport, regional trains depart from the Regionalbahnhof, while long-distance trains use the Fernbahnhof.
 Many large stations also have vast sections devoted to subway trains or regional buses.

-- Where required, validate your ticket or reservation before boarding.
-In France and Italy, point-to-point tickets and seat reservations must be validated by inserting them into a machine near the platform.
+- Where required, validate your ticket and/or seat reservation before boarding.
+In France and Italy, point-to-point tickets and seat reservations aren’t valid until you’ve date-stamped them by inserting them into a machine near the platform.
 If you have multiple parts to your ticket (for example, a ticket and a reservation), each one must be validated.
-Watch (or ask) others, and imitate — but don't assume that you can skip this step just because others have, as locals traveling with commuter passes won't be date-stamping them.
-(No matter where you're traveling, rail passes need to be validated at a ticket window before using them for the first time.)
+Watch (or ask) others, and imitate — but don’t assume that you can skip this step just because others have, as locals traveling with commuter passes won’t be date-stamping them.
+(No matter where you’re traveling, rail passes need to be validated at a ticket window before using them for the first time.)

 - Expect no-hassle boarding.
-For the vast majority of Europe's trains, you stroll (or dash) right to your boarding platform, ticket or pass in hand, without any check-in formalities.
-The main exception is the Eurostar Chunnel train, which has an advance check-in deadline (30 minutes before departure) and an airline-style security procedure.
+For the vast majority of Europe’s trains, you stroll (or dash) right to your boarding platform, ticket or pass in hand, without any check-in formalities.
+The main exception is the Eurostar English Channel train, which has an advance check-in deadline (30 minutes before departure) and an airline-style security procedure.
 You may find simple preboarding security or ticket checks in a few other places.
 In Spain, for instance, your tickets will be checked and luggage scanned before you access the platform to board fast AVE trains.
-Many stations in Britain now require you to slide your paper ticket or tap your barcode on a turnstile reader both to enter and exit the boarding areas.
-(Rail pass travelers show their passes to the attendants at these gates.)
+Many stations in Britain now require you to slide your paper ticket or tap your barcode on a turnstile reader both to enter and exit the boarding areas (if you’re traveling with a rail pass, just show it to the attendants at these gates), and train doors close 30 seconds before departure.
 Some night trains have conductors checking tickets at the doors to each car.